findkit/findkit/packages/docs/docs/crawler/indexing.md

 ```

 You can use the attribute multiple times on a single page.
 The crawler will
-extract the text content from all elements with it combine them to the page
+extract the text content from all elements with it and combines them to the page
 index.
 You can use the `findkit inspect <url>` and `findkit crawl test <url>`
 CLI commands to see what the content is actually selected to the index.